-Traveling is great, but dealing with airports and long lines can be a headache.
+Vacationing is great, but traveling and dealing with airports and long lines can be a headache.
 Not to mention TSA screenings and the lack of legroom on some commercial planes.
 It’s enough to stress even the most patient traveler.
 But, it seems to be the price we pay for reasonably priced airline tickets, and for essentially not being rich.

 But wouldn’t it be great to fly like a VIP and travel like the one-percent?
 Now, with a growing demand and too many empty seats, a few private jet companies are flying everyday travelers in small, private planes across the country for a price comparable to commercial airline tickets.